 This section of the EA describes the Proposed Action and alternatives, including any that were considered but eliminated from detailed analysis.
-Five alternatives are considered in detail:
+Three alternatives are considered in detail:

-- Alternative A: Selective Removal of Excess Wild Horses to low AML, and implementation of Population Growth Suppression using fertility control treatments PZP-22 (or most current formulations) and intrauterine devices (IUDs). - Alternative B, BLM's Preferred Alternative: Selective Removal of Excess Wild Horses to low AML, and implementation of Population Growth Suppression using fertility control treatments GonaCon-Equine and intrauterine devices (IUDs). - Alternative C: Gather and Remove Excess Wild Horses to Achieve low AML with followup gathers to maintain AML.
-No population growth suppression measures. - Alternative D: Gather and removal of excess wild horses to low AML and implementation of population growth suppression by establishing a non-reproducing component. - Alternative E: No Action
+- Alternative A: Selective Removal of Excess Wild Horses to within AML range, and Population Growth Control using fertility control treatments PZP-22 or most current formulations. - Alternative B: Selective Removal of Excess Wild Horses to within AML range, and Population Growth Control using fertility control treatments GonaConTM. - Alternative C: Gather and Remove Excess Wild Horses to Achieve Low AML with follow-up gathers to maintain AML. - Alternative D: Gather and removal of excess wild horses to low AML and population growth control by establishing a non-reproducing component. - Alternative E: No Action Continuation of Existing Management.

 Alternative A-D were developed to respond to the identified resource issues and the Purpose and Need.
-The four action alternatives describe the population growth suppression measures that may be used for 10 years following the initial gather.
-Since an initial gather will not happen until after the 2020 foaling season, approximately 800 horses would be proposed to be removed from the HMA during initial gather(s) to return wild horse population size to low AML on the Swasey HMA.
-If initial gather operations do not occur until after the 2021 foaling season the mentioned population estimate and removal number will increase.
+The four action alternatives describe the population control measures that may be used for 10 years following the initial gather.
+Approximately 661 horses would be proposed to be removed from the HMA to return wild horse population size to low AML on the Swasey HMA.
+If gather operations do not occur until after the 2020 foaling season the mentioned population estimate and removal number will increase.
 Tracking collars and tags may be used as part of monitoring efforts for alternatives A-D. Tracking collars would not be used on stallions.
-These collars and tags are currently being used in the nearby Conger and Frisco HMAs and are analyzed in Chapter 4 of this EA.
+These collars and tags are currently being used in the nearby Conger and Frisco HMAs and were analyzed in the EA Population Control Research Wild Horse Gather for the Conger and Frisco Herd Management Areas (DOI-BLM-UT-W020-2015-0017-EA).

 Alternative E would not achieve the identified Purpose and Need.
 However, it is analyzed in this EA to provide a basis for comparison with the other action alternatives, and to assess the effects of not conducting a gather at this time.
-The No Action Alternative is in violation of the WFRHBA which directs the BLM to manage the population within AML.
+The No Action Alternative is in violation of the WFRHBA which requires the BLM to immediately remove excess wild horses.